IFRS Compliance for IT Services: Navigating Revenue Recognition in 2026

 For IT businesses in the UAE, understanding and complying with IFRS 15 Revenue from Contracts with Customers is not just an accounting formality — it is a critical operational and strategic imperative.

-Operational Impact: Structuring Contracts for Clarity and Compliance
+Structuring Contracts for Clarity and Compliance

 IFRS 15 significantly influences how IT businesses structure their contracts and manage project delivery.
-Operational teams need to be aware of the accounting implications of their agreements.

 Contract Review: Every new client contract, especially for software development, implementation, or long-term service agreements, needs a thorough review to identify distinct performance obligations.